neurophon/neurophon/README.md

 from Silvio Rizzi (HPC assistant at ALCF) and George K. Thiruvathukal (Professor of Computer Science, Loyola University Chicago).
-I have been provided with an Argonne Leadership Computing Facility Allocation whose project name is \textit{neurophon} and all the code is allocated in a GitLab repository at Argonne.
+I have been provided with an Argonne Leadership Computing Facility Allocation whose project name is *neurophon* and all the code is allocated in a GitLab repository at Argonne.
 By means of Argonne staff assistance, we are performing strong and weak scaling capacity tests in Cooley nodes which have returned encouraging results